vmicelli/dbbenchmark/README.txt

 (folder lib contains postgresql and sql server jdbc drivers )

 Alternatively open the project using NetBeans.

-When you exec the application you should see an output like this:
+When you exec the application you should see an output like the following:

 Executing tester: Insert Statements